rileybathurst/riley/README.md

 - this should be renamed https://rileybathurst.com/2015/05/new-zealand-snowboarder-2015/annabel_226/
 - captcha, checkbox, form page? probably other ones
 - I need a custom form to remove the material contact its messy
+- front page needs more vertical pieces
+- a:selection color needs to not be primary
+- social icons need work to have a full hover state

 ### Featured Categories